 Protect your skin from the sun’s harmful rays to reduce your risk of skin cancer.

-Summer’s here and it’s finally time to soak up some rays.
+Summer’s here, and it’s finally time to soak up some rays.
 But before you go outside, make sure to educate yourself on how to enjoy the sun while staying safe.

 - Wear protective clothing.
 Long sleeves, high collared shirts and pants that cover the skin are your best protection.
 Look for clothing with sun protection.

-Finally, it’s better safe than sorry: Cover up when you are unsure of harmful exposure to the sun.
+Finally, it’s better to be safe than sorry: Cover up when you are unsure of harmful exposure to the sun.
 This infographic explains how to protect yourself and your family from the sun’s harmful UVA and UVB rays.

-By Heidi Tyline King
+by Heidi Tyline King